objarni/intellij-kb-shortcuts/README.md

 PyCharm keyboard shortcuts
 ==========================

-Since I'm using PyCharm quite a lot these days, I've noticed some issues with PyCharms sync-settings functionality, I want a place to document the shortcuts I've added or just use a lot.
+Since I'm using PyCharm quite a lot these days, and I've noticed some issues with PyCharms sync-settings functionality, I want to document the shortcuts I've added or just use a lot so I can re-create them when syncing bugs out.

 I base my shortcuts on the 'Sublime Text' keymap.

 Favorites - general